AVSLab/basilisk/docs/source/Vizard/vizardCommandLine.rst

 	open /Applications/Vizard.app --args -directComm  tcp://xxx.xxx.x.xx:xxxxx

+   Note that here Vizard will show the scene being rendered which is helpful for debugging and demonstrations, but it will slow down the simulation.

+   To run Vizard cameras in a headless mode, use the ``-noDisplay`` argument instead.

 #.
 To save a copy of all vizMessages passed to `Vizard <vizard>`_ during the run,
    use the ``-saveMsgFile`` argument.
 Optionally, this argument can be followed by the desired file name that `Vizard <vizard>`_ will name the saved message file on exit::